lservius/ClonalGroupCollapse/README.txt

 ----

 This folder contains the scripts for the Servius et al. "Predicting Class Switch Recombination in B-cells from Antibody Repertoire Data" manuscript.
+Please refer to the paper (https://doi.org/10.1002/bimj.202300171) for the complete supplementary files including processed data and reduced scripts.

 .	main.py		This file produces the figures and tables from the paper by pulling from the ./results folder.
 Please note that it runs some scripts within the ./scripts folder, check to see that the numCores variables in these scripts work for your system before running.